GusWiz/WhichWay/README.md

   - **Alan**: Read more documentation and find resources that can help the team and myself

   - **Aaron**: Gain a deeper understanding of firebase and firestore; this would show itself in cleaner and more efficient database storage and management

+    **Gustavo**: Research and expand my knowledge over Firestore implementation for our user and trips data.